CharithaC951/CSCI-6660-TermProject/README.md

 Case 2 - Multiple objects in single image in static environment
 ![image](https://github.com/user-attachments/assets/f3c992e1-a9c9-45bf-be28-00f74a891eb2)
 ![image](https://github.com/user-attachments/assets/b2f38f4f-ed56-400c-a718-7842e3a32fa3)

+While working with multiple objects in an image where the objects are tiny or overlapping, SSD is giving better results in comparison with FasterRCNN.

 Case 3a - Dynamic environemnt using frames in Faster RCNN